 Symptoms of POTS

 POTS can be hard to diagnose because its symptoms affect several parts of the body.
-One major symptom is having a heart rate that increases when going from a laying to standing position.
+One major symptom is having a heart rate that increases when going from a lying down to standing up position.
 In adults, it can increase by 30 beats a minute.
 In teens, the heart rate can increase by 40 beats.

-Although your heart rate raises, your blood pressure doesn’t.
-As a result, this increase in heart rate is often accompanied with dizziness and lightheadedness.
+Although your heart rate rises, your blood pressure doesn’t.
+As a result, this increase in heart rate is often accompanied by dizziness and lightheadedness.
 Those symptoms make it hard for those with POTS to tolerate many daily activities, says cardiologist Dr. Peng-Sheng Chen of the Smidt Heart Institute at Cedars-Sinai Medical Center in Los Angeles.
 Chen recently started a clinic for POTS patients.

 Other symptoms of POTS include:

 — Brain fog.

 — Fainting regularly or feeling as if you’ll faint.

 — Intolerance of major changes in heat and cold.

 — Shortness of breath.

 The problem with POTS starts with the autonomic nervous system, says Dr. Jarrett Linder, pediatric cardiology attending at Ann and Robert H. Lurie Children’s Hospital and assistant professor of pediatrics at the Feinberg School of Medicine at Northwestern University, both in Chicago.
 This is the part of the nervous system that controls functions you can’t consciously control, such as your blood pressure, heart rate and sweating.
 When you have POTS, the autonomic nervous system doesn’t control heart rate and blood pressure appropriately in response to body position changes.